GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 2. Matlab is needed for calling PCNN3D (which is superior for mouse brain mask creation, see below for details).

 ## II.
 Data Files
-The two input data files are needed, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):
+Three input data files are needed, each has voxel size 10X from the scanning file (i.e., use 10X when generating .nii files by Bruker2nifti):

     EPI0.nii, 4-dim: the forward epi scan of the whole brain timeseries
     EPI_forward0.nii, 3-dim: a 1 volume forward epi scan of the brain